 Contributed by: Amy Moore Gaffney, M.A., CCC-SLP

 & Kristie Brown Lofland, M.S., CCC-A

 If you have been to Target, Wal-Mart or any large retail store lately, you will notice that the grills, pool supplies, and flip-flops have been replaced with backpacks, notebooks, and pencils.
-A new school year is fast approaching, and students throughout the country will make the transition to a new school and/or a new grade.
-Starting a new school year can create anxiety for any student or parent, but for students on the autism spectrum, the anxiety can be much more severe.
-Parents worry about how their child will do both academically and socially.
+A new school year is fast approaching, and students throughout the country will make the transition to a new school year or a new grade.
+Starting a new school year can be anxiety producing for any student or parent, but for individuals on the autism spectrum, the anxiety can be more severe.
+Parents will worry about how their child will do both academically and socially.
 Students will worry about facing a new teacher, making friends, and just being able to navigate through the building and the school day.

-Students with an autism spectrum disorder (ASD) usually share characteristics that make the transition to new classes or new schools difficult, not only for the student, but also for parents and teachers.
-The desire to maintain sameness in the environment, follow routines, difficulty in understanding verbal instructions, literal thinking, reduced flexibility, and social difficulties, such as “reading” social cues, can turn the easiest transitions into a nightmare.
+Students with autism spectrum disorder (ASD) usually share characteristics that make the transition to new classes or new schools difficult, not only for the student, but also for the parents and the teachers.
+The desire to maintain sameness in the environment and follow routines, difficulty in understanding verbal instructions, literal thinking, reduced flexibility, and social difficulties, such as noticing social cues, can turn the easiest of transitions into a nightmare..

-Whether your child is going into a general or special education classroom, one of the best tools you can take with you when you visit your child’s school is your camera, iPhone, iPad, or other device.
-Using various visual supports can reduce your student’s anxiety, by providing him/her with much-needed information about the school environment and routines.
+Whether your child is going into a general education or special education classroom, one of the best tools you can take with you when you visit your child’s school is your camera, iPad, or other device.
+Using various visual supports can reduce your student’s anxiety, by providing him/her with the much-needed information on the school environment and routines.

 Take pictures of everything that may be a part of your child’s school day: